joBr99/nspanel-lovelace-ui/docs/faq.md

 1. Check your appdaemon log.
 (Settings > Add-ons > AppDaemon > Log)
 You should see something like this:
 `INFO MQTT: MQTT Plugin initialization complete`
-If you are seeing Messages like this, your appdaemon mqtt config is wrong, check your appdaemon.yaml.
+If you are seeing Messages like this:
-`CRITICAL MQTT: Could not complete MQTT Plugin initialization, for Connection was refused due to Not Authorised` The log of your mqtt broker might give you additional information.
+`CRITICAL MQTT: Could not complete MQTT Plugin initialization, for Connection was refused due to Not Authorised` Your appdaemon mqtt config is wrong, check your appdaemon.yaml.
+The log of your mqtt broker might give you additional information.

 2. Check MQTT Configuration of Tasmota.